How to stream Dune: Part Two in the UK

 While this will wrap up the first novel, Villeneuve says he envisioned three Dune movies.

 Following the success of Part Two, the director has already been confirmed to adapt the sequel, Dune Messiah.
-Warner Bros is also prepping a spin-off TV series, Dune: Prophency, for streaming service Max.
-Neither project has a confirmed release date just yet.
+Spin-off TV series Dune: Prophecy will debut on Sky Atlantic and NOW on 18 November.